 Any intensive study of micro-data from one conflict raises issues of external validity.
 While there are many important differences between the two conflicts, Iraq provides a useful outside comparison to Afghanistan.
 There are three important reasons to compare insurgent behavior in Iraq and Afghanistan.
 First, many policy makers and strategists base policy and planning in Afghanistan on the lessons learned in Iraq.
 A similar analysis of Iraq can shed light on whether the patterns that we observe in Afghanistan are particular to that conflict or whether they represent a more general trend of behavior in these types of insurgencies.
 Second, the comparison can shed light on whether there are Afghanistan-specific factors driving the results in section 3.
 If these underlying mechanisms are dominant in Afghanistan, Iraq provides a natural falsification check for these theories.
-Third, while the conflicts in Afghanistan and Iraq have some similarities, the underlying structure of the insurgencies and their operating environments differ dramatically.
-In Iraq, the insurgency operated in an urban environment and was largely decentralized, with competitive subgroups vying for political and social influence.
-In Afghanistan, the insurgency operates in a largely-rural environment and appears more centralized and coordinated.
-To the extent that the structure and environment are relevant for predicting violent behavior, the response to civilian casualties should vary substantially across these conflicts.
+Third, while the conflicts in Afghanistan and Iraq have some similarities, the insurgencies' operating environments differ dramatically.
+In Iraq, the insurgency operated in an urban environment and faced relatively high counterinsurgent force levels, compared to Afghanistan where the insurgency operates in a largely-rural environment.
+To the extent that civilian casualties affect insurgents' labor supply or the flow of information to counterinsurgents, we should their effects to vary substantially across these conflicts.